LucidtechAI/cradl-docs/get-started/upload-data.md

   }
 }
 ```
+The file is just a dictionary with the path to each document you want to upload as the keys, and their corresponding ground-truth as values.
 We are now ready to upload all the documents and their ground-truth by using the `sync` command in the `datasets` module.
 ```shell
  las datasets sync <datasetId> upload-specification.json
 ```
+This function automatically caches your progress, so if something interrupts the call it can be called again and take off right where we ended, without having to worry about the same documents being uploaded twice.